Figure 1: Long threaded bolts.

 Threads are one of the most common methods for joining pipes and fittings together.
 Threaded connections vary in design and can adapt to a variety of different sizes and shapes.
 Threaded connections are leakproof and provide mechanical support against gravity.
 Read our tap and die set article for creating a custom-designed thread.

-A thread is a ridge wrapped around a cylindrical or a conical shape, which by mating to another thread can provide a joint.
-Threads are designed in numerous sizes and shapes to serve a wide range of purposes.
-Ensuring the compatibility of the threads in a connection and the formation of a proper seal are important in achieving a reliable joint.
-Threads are identified by their design characteristics and are developed to provide certain degrees of joint reliability.
-When selecting a product with threads, it is important to understand these important thread specifications:
+A thread is a wedge wrapped around a cylindrical or conical shape, providing a joint by mating to another thread.
+Threads have numerous sizes and shape designs to serve various purposes.
+Ensuring thread compatibility and a proper seal is important for achieving a reliable joint.
+Threads are identified by their design characteristics.
+When selecting a product with threads, it is important to understand a few thread specifications: